oVirt/ovirt-site/source/index.html.md

 ### Packed with Features

 <div class="column-split">
-*   choice of stand-alone Hypervisor or install-on-top of your existing Linux installation
+*   Choice of stand-alone Hypervisor or install-on-top of your existing Linux installation
-*   high availability
+*   High availability
-*   live migration
+*   Live migration
-*   load balancing
+*   Load balancing
 *   Web-based management interface
 *   iSCSI, FC, NFS, and local storage
 *   Enhanced security: SELinux and Mandatory Access Control for VMs and hypervisor